Tapping into your unique skills to cultivate strong client relationships, create a niche and grow your business.

-The financial services industry is still largely dominated by men—which means women have an opportunity to bring their unique points of view and skills to the table.
-Many female clients prefer the idea of working with female financial professionals who may better represent their own challenges and needs, which allows them to tap an underserved and valuable market.
+The financial services industry is still largely dominated by men—which means women have an opportunity to differentiate themselves by bringing unique points of view and skills to the table.
+Many female clients prefer the idea of working with female financial professionals who may better understand their own challenges and needs.

-Learning how to set yourself apart as a woman in the financial services industry can benefit both your business and clients looking for relatability and trust.
+Learning how to set yourself apart as a woman in the financial services industry can benefit both your business and clients.
+Here are some ideas for you to consider:

 Many financial professionals typically focus on investment management while deemphasizing other priorities, such as goals-based planning, budgeting, saving, and retirement-income planning.
 Yet, industry-wide, clients increasingly demand this type of service from their financial professionals, according to a study from Deloitte.

 Women who are more attuned to the bigger picture versus simply looking at numbers may be uniquely positioned to provide holistic financial planning and give clients the experiences they need on the path to their retirement goals.